Maraguda: History

-This place is of great historical significance as there are ongoing explorations and excavations of the exuberant city ruins with unprecedented socio-religious connotation of early Indian city civilization.
-This site is identified as the capital city of South Kosal kingdom.
-Recent archaeological investigations have revealed about the existence of prosperous metropolis in this area.
-The famous Chinese traveler Hiuen Tsang visited the bustling city during the first half of the 7th century A.D. describes it as spreading over 40 li or 10–15 km. circuit area having excellent religious institutions, magnificent residential apartments, massive fortification and efflorescent palace complex, as the majestic imperial metropolis with acropolis and seat of cultural culmination of Kosal kingdom.
+This place is of great historical significance as there are ongoing explorations and excavations of the exuberant city ruins with unprecedented socio-religious connotation of early Indian city civilisation having excellent religious institutions, magnificent residential apartments, massive fortification and efflorescent palace complex, as the majestic imperial metropolis with acropolis and seat of cultural culmination of Kosal kingdom.

 During the Puranic period, this region was known to be part of Nishadha Kingdom.
 In the Mahabharata and Ramayana it was known as Kantara or Mahakantara which later on finds mention in the historical record of Allahabad pillaring scription of Samudragupta.
 Mahabharata has not specified the location of Nishadha, but has referred to its capital Giriprastha which seems to have been the Maraguda valley.
 It is also found that this area is mentioned as Atabika territory in the rock edict of Ashok.

 In the Hathigumpha inscription of Kharavela this part was called Vidhyadharadhivasa and was famous as a military recruiting centre.
 In the Satavahana record, it's mentioned as Mahabana.
 It formed part of Asmaka Mahajanapada in the early Buddhist list of Sodasamahajanapadas of Anguttaranikaya.